Profinite genus of fundamental groups of torus bundles: Conjugation in and

+Thus, if $ G_B\in \mathfrak{g}(G_A)$, we can assume that $A$ and $B$ have the same characteristic polynomial.
+Therefore, to study the extent to which matrices $A$ and $B$ are conjugate in $\mathrm{GL}_{2}(\Z)$, we need to study the set of conjugacy classes in $\mathrm{GL}_{2}(\Z)$ of matrices which have the same characteristic polynomial.
+For this purpose, the next theorem tells us that it is enough to study the ideal classes of orders of quadratic fields.

-\begin{Prop}[Latimer-MacDffee's Theorem, see \cite{LM33}, p.
-315] Let $f$ be a monic, irreducible polynomial of degree $n$.
-Then there is a one-to-one correspondence between $\Z$-similarity classes of $n \times n$ matrices with characteristic polynomial $f$ and the ideal classes in the order
+\begin{prop}[Latimer-MacDuffee, \cite{New72}, Thm.
+III.
+13] Let $f(x)\in \Z[x]$ be a monic polynomial of degree $n$ that is irreducible over $\Q$ and let $\lambda$ be a root of $f(x)$.
+Then there is a one-to-one correspondence between the $\Z$-similarity classes of $n \times n$ matrices over $\Z$ with characteristic polynomial $f$ and the ideal classes of the order $\Z[\lambda]$. \end{prop}